 We rolled down the hills of OGO Rotorua, and didn’t regret it one bit!
 Because we went at the start of winter, we were worried that being dressed in a swimsuit will freeze the hell out of us in the 10+ degree celcius weather.

-7. Check out the Waiotapu Geothermal Reserve
+10. Check out the Waiotapu Geothermal Reserve

 Most of New Zealand is gorgeous, but few places are as unique to behold as the geothermal reserves at Waiotapu.
 These are volcanic areas that have over thousands of years produced colourful, otherworldly pools.
 There are also fascinating mud pools, and you have to make sure you check out the Lady Knox Geyser while you’re there, too!
 Waiotapu is a must-see natural adventure that shouldn’t be passed up by anyone trying to experience the wonders of the North Island.

 11. Visit the Auckland Zoo

 Particularly if you have children with you on your trip to New Zealand, you might want to stop by the Auckland Zoo.
 A zoo in this part of the world has a lot to live up to given the region’s reputation for wildlife and natural beauty, and the Auckland Zoo doesn’t disappoint.
 It’s home to 138 different species, including big cats, fascinating primates, exotic reptiles, and even a gorgeous array of birds.
 There’s even a separate area just for elephants!

-10. Ski Turoa
+12. Ski Turoa